ashuTC/Rural-E-Health-Application/README.md

 ### Server Environment:
 - **XAMPP:** Used for local development and testing of the frontend.
 - **Apache Tomcat:** Employed as the backend server for dynamic web content.

+## Advantages

+- **Tech-Powered Accessibility:** Utilizes technology to break down barriers and make healthcare services easily accessible in rural areas.
+- **Affordability:** Provides quality healthcare without the financial burden, ensuring that everyone can access medical assistance.
+- **Streamlined Management:** The three-panel system streamlines healthcare services, ensuring an organized and efficient workflow.

+## Future Scope

+The application's future enhancements include:
+- **Telemedicine Services:** Bringing healthcare to the fingertips by facilitating remote consultations between patients and doctors.
+- **Health Data Analytics:** Implementing analytics tools for data-driven insights into health trends.
+- **Mobile Application:** Extending reach with a mobile version for on-the-go healthcare services.

 ...